-Build a multilingual NextJS app using the new app directory
+Build a multilingual NextJS app using the new app directory - URL-based

 Learn how to build a multilingual NextJS app using the new app directory and i18next library